-Why Your Rule Engine Should Be Boring — And What It Means If It Isn't
+Why Your Rule Engine Should Be Boring.
+And What It Means If It Isn't

 "Our rule engine is completely, unremarkably boring."

-But boring is precisely what you should be looking for — and it is worth understanding why.
+But boring is precisely what you should be looking for—and it is worth understanding why.

 What boring means in this context

-It means that when data enters the system, the outcome is determined entirely by the rules your team defined.
-Not by interpretation, not by probability, not by anything the system adds on its own.
+In a business rule engine running in production at a regulated enterprise, boring has a very specific meaning.It means that when data enters the system, the outcome is determined entirely by the rules your team defined.
+Not by interpretation, not by probability, and not by anything the system adds on its own.
 Same input today.
 Same input next month.
 Same input two years from now.
 Same output, every time.

 It means there are no surprises.
 No moments where a developer looks at the logs and says something has started behaving differently.
 No outcomes that require explanation beyond pointing to the rule and showing exactly how it was applied.